31 July 2017

 Anti-fascist partisan

+Folco Lulli was born in Florence, Italy, in 1912.
+He was the son of baritone Gino Lulli and Ada Toccafondi.
+His brother was the actor Piero Lulli.
+Folco studied and got degrees in law and philosophy.
+In 1935 he commanded a group of Ethiopians during the conquest of Abyssinia, where he developed his anti-fascist ideology.
 During World War II, he fought with anti-fascist partisans against the Nazis.
 From September 1943 on, he fought in the brigade I Gruppo Divisioni Alpine, commanded by Enrico Martini.
 Lulli was captured by the Nazis, and deported in Germany.
-He escaped and after the war he returned from the Soviet Union to Italy.
+He escaped and after the war, he returned from the Soviet Union to Italy.

 In 1946, he was discovered for the screen by filmmaker Alberto Lattuada, who directed him in the crime drama Il bandito/The Bandit (Alberto Lattuada, 1946), starring Anna Magnani and Amedeo Nazzari.
 Lulli then appeared in Lattuada’s Il delitto di Giovanni Episcopo/Flesh will surrender (Alberto Lattuada, 1947), featuring Aldo Fabrizi.

+He also appeared in a supporting part in the Neorealist drama Caccia tragica/The Tragic Pursuit (Giuseppe De Santis, 1947), starring Vivi Gioi and Andrea Checchi.
+The film was awarded with the First Prize at the Film Festival of Venice as 'The Best Italian Film of the Year'.
 Lulli played his first leading role in the crime drama Fuga in Francia/Flight Into France (Mario Soldati, 1948).
 He also appeared in Senza pietà/Without Pity (Alberto Lattuada, 1948), starring Carla del Poggio, and the Totò comedy Totò cerca casa/Totò Looks for an Apartment (Mario Monicelli, Steno, 1949).

 He reunited with Giuseppe De Santis for the Neorealist drama Non c'è pace tra gli ulivi/No Peace Under the Olive Tree (Giuseppe De Santis, 1950), starring Raf Vallone and Lucia Bosé.
-It was filmed on natural locations in the mountains of Ciociaria, the homeland of De Santis.
+It was filmed in natural locations in the mountains of Ciociaria, the homeland of De Santis.

 Folco Lulli in Polikuschka (1958)